nearprotocol/stakewars/challenges/challenge005.md

 If you already run a professional validator setup, and you have CI/CD experience, you don't need any further instructions.

-If you want to test yourself and use this as a learning opportunity, the list of available tools can be very long:
+If you want to test yourself and use this as a learning opportunity, the list of available tools to accomplish can be very long:
 - Jenkins
 - Terraform
 - Gitlab